vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 ### Annotate Field

-By default, all fields of the entity are used for search, filtering, sorting, and input.
+By default, all entities' fields are used for search, filtering, sorting, and input.
 If you want to change this for a specific field (e.g., making `description` not filterable), you can adjust it with the `@CrudField` decorator.

 ```ts
 @CrudField({